1, Aney Marg

 1, Aney Marg in Patna is the official residence of the Chief Minister of Bihar.
 It has been named after Madhav Shrihari Aney, the Maharashtra born politician, who was also the state's second post-Independence Governor.
-The sprawling fields surrounding the bungalow have been planted with 160 herbal and aromatic plants.
+The fields surrounding the bungalow have been planted with 160 herbal and aromatic plants.

+It is currently occupied by long-time Chief Minister Nitish Kumar, who would vacate it soon for the now-incumbent Samrat Choudhary.